shorwood/get-next-line/README.md

 - To be able to manage multiple file descriptor with your **get_next_line**.
 For example, if the file descriptors 3, 4 and 5 are accessible for reading, then you can call **get_next_line** once on 3, once on 4, once again on 3 then once on 5 etc. without losing the reading thread on each of the descriptors.

 # Implementation
-- The functions first checks for errors and returns -1 if it has found one.
-Then it will check, return and set the line if one is available in the pipe.
-If not, the function then reads from the file descriptor and joins the read bytes into the pipe until it has reached the end of file or a newline. now that we are sure we have a complete line, we return and set the line.

-- This function uses a static string array to store read strings into a pipe.
-Each file descriptor has it's own pipe.
-This part could have been handled with a dynamic array or a linked list but ehhh.
-It is lazy as fuck but it works and avoids memory leaks.
-It only takes 1kb of RAM to accomodate for 1024 possible file descriptors.
+- Each time it is called, the function will try to find if the input file descriptor has already been processed.
+It will then either retreive the corresponding 'GNL handlers' object or create it if not found.
+This object is then send to the 'gnl_read' function that will read from the file descriptor and take care of the overflow.
+Any error during the function will abort it and send a '-1' error code.

+- 'gnl_read' will read and push the file strings into a list.
+All the strings in the list are then assembled into a single string.
+Trailing characters after the first newline character are cut and saved for later.
+If the end of file is detected, we exit and return 0 ; else 1.

+- 'gnl_pipe' will search a specific file descriptor from the static list of 'GNL handlers'.
+If not found, will create and initialize one for us.
+Each 'GNL handlers' contains the file decriptor value, a list of strings, and an EOF flag.

 # Final Mark
 _Awaiting Evaluation_